beejjorgensen/bgpython/src/bgpython_chapter_05_vars.md

 print(x)
 ```

-In Python, _variables hold values_^[More strictly speaking, values have
+In Python, _variables refer to values_^[More generally speaking,
-variable _names_ associated with them.
-But we're going to go with the
+variables refer to objects, but since all we have for now is numeric
-common _variables hold values_ model for now.].
-We're saying on line 1 of
+values, let's just go with values.].
+We're saying on line 1 of the code,
-the code, above, "Store the value `34` in the variable `x`."
-Think of
+above, "The variable `x` refers to the value `34`."
+Another way to think
-`x` like a bucket that we can put something in, in this case the value
+of this that might be more congruent with other languages is that `x` is
-`34`.
+a bucket that you can put a value in.

 Then Python moves to the next line of code and runs it, printing `34` to
 the screen.
 And then on line 3 we put something different in that